hyperledger-solang/solang/README.md

 ## How to build

 Required:
- - rust 1.33.0 or higher, rust 1.32.0 does not work.
+ - rust 1.33.0 or higher
- - llvm libraries with the WebAssembly backend enabled. `llc --version` should list the wasm32 target
+ - llvm libraries with the WebAssembly target enabled.

+To check if your llvm installation has the WebAassmebly backend, run `llc --version`.
+It should list the wasm32 target.

 ### On Fedora 30, you need:

 `sudo dnf install cargo llvm-static zlib-devel clang glibc-devel.i686`

-llvm-sys.rs still needs [a patch](https://bitbucket.org/tari/llvm-sys.rs/pull-requests/18/fix-linking-llvm-on-fedora-30/diff).

 ### On Ubuntu 18.10, you need: